MicrosoftDocs/customer-insights/ci-docs/audience-insights/data-sources.md

-The audience insights capability in Dynamics 365 Customer Insights connects to data from a broad set of sources.
+Dynamics 365 Customer Insights provides connections to data from a broad set of sources.
 Connecting to a data source is often referred to as the process of *data ingestion*.
 After ingesting the data, you can [unify](data-unification.md) and take action on it.

 ## Add a data source